brainpolislab/E-KAN/README.md

 ## Models Hyperparameters

-The following table summarizes the hyperparameters used for each model in our study:
+The following table summarizes the hyperparameters used for each model in our study, the default ones are not specified:

 | Model                  | Hyperparameters                             |
 |------------------------|---------------------------------------------|